All Episodes

 They didn't wonder why no one came.

-And you know, folks, that's true.
+And, you know, folks, that's true.

 We all saw the pictures out of Joplin.

-We were just stunned at the devastation.
+Just stunned at the devastation.

 Satellite pictures before and after.

-And there wasn't a lot of whining, and even the two people from the rebuild committee that happened to call the program here.
+And even the two people from the rebuild committee that happened to call the program here, nobody was whining.

-Oh, whatever it takes, we'll be there for you.
+We'll be there for you.

-He was over in Europe.
+He was over in Europe and he eventually flew over.

-Didn't matter, they weren't asking for anything.
+They weren't asking for anything.

-The strange thing is people came anyway, says this entry.
+The strange thing is, people came anyway, says this entry.

-People just like them.
+People just like him.

 People that are always willing to help a neighbor.